Partly Cloudy Weather Forecast For City Bahawalpur - UrduPoint

 The local Met Office has forecast a dry to partly cloudy weather for the city during next 24 hours

-The maximum temperature 39 centigrade and the lowest minimum 29 centigrade were recorded during last 24 hours.
+The maximum temperature 45 centigrade and the lowest minimum 27 centigrade were recordedduring last 24 hours.

 The dry to partly cloudy weather has also been forecast for rest of the region for next 24 hours.